bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 Now that we've tested our images locally, we need to tag them again, and push them to ECR.
 This will allow us to use them in `Task definitions` that can be deployed to an ECS cluster.

 You'll need your push commands that you saw during registry creation.
-If you've misplaced your push commands, you can find them again by going back to the repository (**ECS Console** > **Repositories** > Select the repository you want to see the commands for > **View Push Commands**.
+If you've misplaced your push commands, you can find them again by going back to the repository (**ECR Console** > **Repositories** > Select the repository you want to see the commands for > **View Push Commands**.

 The first thing that we need to do, is authenticate our Docker client to the ECR.
 To do this, we need get the `docker login` command with the repository informations.
 To get this informations, run the following command:

-    $ aws ecr get-login --no-include-email --region us-east-1
+    $ aws ecr get-login --no-include-email

 The output of this command is the `docker login` command that we wil need to run.
 It is going to be similar to: